jcordry/effective-rotary-phone/lectureGit.md

 - **Checking out**: switching to a specific branch or commit.
 - **Merging**: resolving the differences between two branches:
   1. Checkout the branch that you want to receive the changes,
-  2. You merge the branch that contains the changes
+  2. You merge the branch that contains the changes.
   3. The merge will be another commit.
 We then push it so that others can access this newer version.